Eddie Kantar

 7 Keep one goal in mind: DEFEATING THE CONTRACT.
 Do not worry about overtricks unless you are defending a doubled contract or are playing tournament bridge.

 8 A player who hesitates during the bidding is likely to have a problem hand.
-If that player becomes the declarer, keep the hesitation in mind.
+Keep the hesitation in mind.

 9 The figure to focus on during the defense is the number of tricks you need at any given moment to defeat the contract.
 Defense is based on this figure.